(sub)urban thresholds: Investigating potential design strategies for regenerating residential neighbourhoods in Melbourne’s middle suburbs.

 This project investigates potential design strategies for regenerating Melbourne’s middle suburbs – more specifically the residential neighbourhoods in those suburbs.
 It examines how conventional delineations of public and private domains might be reconsidered and restructured to create new shared thresholds of diverse and intensified use.

-While the suburbs share the infrastructural DNA of the city, they fail to adapt and evolve like their ‘urban’ counterpart.
+While the suburbs share the infrastructural DNA of the city, they fail to adapt and evolve like their ‘urban’ counterparts.
 This study interrogates the specific physical make-up of Melbourne’s suburbs and reconstructs a spatial narrative within which new design possibilities can emerge.

 A top-down approach explores the suburbs in a metropolitan context to reveal the particular circumstances and ideologies that have influenced Melbourne’s settlement patterns.
 The research challenges the contemporary notion of ‘neighbourhood character’ through the spatial history of the ‘¼ acre block’ and, now, the dual occupancy.